Dreadlock Maintenance with the Crochet Method

 Where is Dreadlock Central located?

-We serve Washington DC, Baltimore, Northern Virginia, and surrounding areas.
 We do not have a physical shop, instead we travel from home to home as a mobile dreadlock salon and intend to keep it that way for the immediate future.
-We’re currently based in Westminster, Maryland and Woodbridge, Virginia.
+You can view our services areas on our locations page!

 What if I can’t set up an appointment at my house?